Hamster45105/ddgemail-token/README.md

 2. Enter the OTP and click "Get Token".
 3. Your token will be displayed on the screen.

+Note: Don't spam getting a token for the same user because the DuckDuckGo service will block you and you won't be able to make any more requests for a while

 ## Deployment

 This project is deployed with Vercel.
 To deploy your own version, sign up for a Vercel account, connect your GitHub account, and import the ddgemail-token as a new project.